A Dynamic Near-Optimal Algorithm for Online Linear Programming: Conclusions

-0.1in To conclude, we have provided a $1-o(1)$ competitive algorithm for a general class of online linear programming problems under the assumption of random order of arrival and some mild conditions on the right-hand-side input.
-These conditions are independent of the optimal objective value, objective function coefficients, or distributions of input data.
-The application of this algorithm includes various online resource allocation problems which is typically very hard to get a near-optimal bounds in the online context.
-This is the first near-optimal algorithm for general online optimization problems.
+In this paper, we provide a $1-O(\epsilon)$ competitive algorithm for a general class of online linear programming problems under the assumption of random order of arrival and some mild conditions on the right-hand-side input.
+The conditions we use are independent of the optimal objective value, the objective coefficients, and the distributions of input data.

-Our dynamic learning-based algorithm works by dynamically updating a threshold price vector at geometric time intervals.
-This geometric learning frequency may also be of interest to statistical and machine learning communities.
-It essentially indicates that not only it might be bad to react too slow, but also to react too fast.
+Our dynamic learning algorithm works by dynamically updating a threshold price vector at geometric time intervals, where the dual prices learned from the revealed columns in the previous period are used to determine the sequential decisions in the current period.
+Our dynamic learning approach might be useful in designing online algorithms for other problems.

-There are many remaining questions.
-Could the condition on the right-hand-side vector be further improved?
-Could we handle linear programming with both buy and sell customers, that is, some coefficients of $\V{a}_j$ are negative?
-Could our online and learning algorithm be adapted to approximately solve more dynamic and stochastic programming problems?
+There are many questions for future research.
+One important question is whether the current bound on the size of the right-hand-input $B$ is tight?
+Currently as we show in this paper, there is a gap between our algorithm and the lower bound.
+Through some numerical experiments, we find that the actual performance of our algorithm is close to the lower bound (see \cite{wang_thesis}).
+However, we are not able to prove it.
+Filling that gap would be a very interesting direction for future research.